Survey on 3D face reconstruction from uncalibrated images

 This approach to reconstruct the 3D geometry of a surface based on photometry was originally introduced by \citet{WoodhamOpEng1980} who proposed to estimate the surface normals from several 2D images by observing the object under different lighting conditions.
 However, Woodham's work assumed a rigid geometry of the object, fixed Lambertian reflectance, fixed camera pose, and uniform albedo.
 These assumptions have been relaxed by subsequent works to adapt to more realistic settings.

-As stated above, the 3D-from-2D face reconstruction problem is ill-posed when considering a single image, and additional constraints are needed to adequately constrain the solution.
-Some approaches, like \citet{WoodhamOpEng1980}, do so by using only a collection of images of the same subject \citep{KemelmacherICCV2011,SLiangECCV2016,SuwajanakornECCV2014,SnapeCVPR2015} (Section \ref{subsec:PS_Multiple}), whereas others also used template shapes \citep{RothCVPR2015,DZengImgVisCom2017} or 3D facial models \citep{RothCVPR2016} (Section \ref{subsec:PS_Single}).
+As stated above, the 3D-from-2D face reconstruction problem is ill-posed when considering a single image, and additional constraints are needed to adequately constrain the space of solutions.
+Some approaches, like \citet{WoodhamOpEng1980}, did so by using only a collection of images of the same subject \citep{KemelmacherICCV2011,SLiangECCV2016,SuwajanakornECCV2014,SnapeCVPR2015} (Section \ref{subsec:PS_Multiple}), whereas others also used template shapes \citep{RothCVPR2015,DZengImgVisCom2017} or 3D facial models \citep{RothCVPR2016} (Section \ref{subsec:PS_Single}).
 The reviewed works on 3D-from-2D face reconstruction based on photometry are summarised in Table \ref{tab:PS}, and main conclusions are outlined in Section \ref{subsec:PS_conclusions}.